 The most common reason for this would be if you have imported a DWG or DXF file from a third party source in to the program that was located very far from the origin, and then proceeded to draw in this area rather than moving it back to the origin.

-In the future, if you import a DWG or DXF file from an outside source, you'll want to make sure to set it back to the origin before beginning to draw in the structure, as per the instructions in the "Locating an imported 2D .dxf or .dwg file in my floorplan" article linked at the bottom of this page.
+In the future, if you import a DWG or DXF file from an outside source, you'll want to make sure to set it back to the origin before beginning to draw in the structure, as per the instructions in the "Locating an Imported 2D DXF or DWG File" resource in the Related Articles section below.

-If you have a very large terrain, and are experiencing z-fighting only when taking a Full Overview , then you may need to use a standard Full Camera View outside of the structure and adjust it to create the type of view you want.
+If you have a very large terrain, and are experiencing z-fighting only when taking a Perspective Full Overview , then you may need to use a standard Full Camera view outside of the structure and adjust it to create the type of view you want.

 If this is the case, raising the height of the slab, even by so much as 1/16" will typically resolve the issue.